department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/round-2/research-plan.md

   - Age

 ## What is your recruitment strategy?
-1. Perigean will recruit
+- Perigean will recruit
+- Perigean will help with pre-session set up
-2. In order to get at least 5 successful sessions (participants show up and are able to successfully sign in and participate), we would like Perigean to schedule 10 participants total, with the expectation we will have at least a 50% success rate.
+- In order to get at least 5 successful sessions (participants show up and are able to successfully sign in and participate), we would like Perigean to schedule 10 participants total, with the expectation we will have at least a 50% success rate.

 ## When?
-1. Timeline for this study: TBD (aiming for late January 2021)
+1. Timeline for this study: Aiming for January 19-22
 2. Length of Sessions: 1 hour
 3. Pre-session setup is needed, instructions are [coming soon].
 3. Availability: Monday-Friday (11 AM EST – 5 PM EST).
 Please don’t schedule back to back sessions.
-4. Prepare: We will conduct a pilot interview in mid-January 2021.
+4. Prepare: We will conduct a pilot interview January 14th or 15th.

 ## Team Roles
 Please list the people who will be serving in each role.
 Include the primary phone number for moderator and the emails for moderator, notetaker, and observers.